 Growth and new understanding of yourself is definitely something to be grateful for.

 In intuitive eating, the tenth principle teaches you to focus on how food makes you feel.
 So as you are making new and different choices, try noticing how your body feels after you eat it.
 How does your body feel after a couple changes?
 How does your body feel after a longer time of sustained changes?
 Do you prefer how you feel now or how you felt before making these changes?
 Remember…no judgement here.

 I promised you unconventional out-of-the-box approaches, and I think it’s fair to say that’s what you got.
 Nowhere in here do you see me telling you to track how many vegetables you eat each day and I never told you to eat more salads and less sugar.
 That’s not wisdom that promotes health.
 That’s just restrictive eating practices that don’t work.
 Instead, focusing more on your internal signals and things you enjoy, those things that come naturally to you (once you open yourself up to see and hear them) will guide you towards your natural state, which is a state of health.
 However unconventional that may seem to you.

 And internal motivation is always hands down going to be the best incentive.
 But a little external push and pull can be helpful too.
 And recognition is a great source of external motivation.
 Finding an accountability partner or coach who can feed your ego a little bit when you accomplish your goals can go a long way to your success.
-If you’re needing that kind of support, hop on a totally free call with me to hear what I offer and how I can help you.
+If you’re needing more support, be sure to follow me on Instagram.